geoffreybennett/alsa-scarlett-gui/USAGE.md

 ### Mixer

-If you use the Routing window to connect Sources to Mixer Inputs and Mixer Outputs to Destinations, then you can use the Mixer window to set the amount of each Mixer Input that is sent to each Mixer Output using a matrix of controls:
+If you use the Routing window to connect Sources to Mixer Inputs and Mixer Outputs to Sinks, then you can use the Mixer window to set the amount of each Mixer Input that is sent to each Mixer Output using a matrix of controls:

 ![Mixer Window](img/window-mixer.png)